Nice to meet you.

 Webex Events & Webinars

-The pricing can get expensive as you opt for higher tiers, especially if you’re a small team or startup.
+Though it's worth noting that not everyone was happy about the pricing.
+Users mentioned that it can get expensive as you opt for higher tiers, especially if you’re a small team or startup.
 The free version is decent, but you’ll likely want to upgrade to unlock the features that really make Webex shine.

 What I like about Webex Events & Webinars: